jusgra/jusgra/README.md

 - 👋 Hi, I’m Justas Gražulevičius
 - 👀 I’m currently checking and trying to find out what suits me best in the coding world
-- 🖥️ I do have some experience with Java, .NET, and Front-End development
+- 🖥️ I do have some experience with Front-End development, Java and .NET
-- 🌱 I’m currently diving further into HTML, CSS, JavaScript, Node and React!
+- 🌱 I’m currently building personal projects with HTML, CSS, JavaScript, Node and React!
 - 📫 You may reach me at LinkedIn: https://www.linkedin.com/in/justasgraz/